postman-open-technologies/linting-rules/_rules/info-x-api-id.md

 ---
-has-x-api-id:
+info-x-api-id:
     x-tags:
         - it
         - metadata
     message: "API must have an unique identifier in x-api-id in #/info/x-api-id."
     description: |-
         The `#/info/x-api-id` field can be used to associate an identifier to an API.
 This is useful to track an API even when its `#/info/title` changes.
-    given: $
+    given: "$.info"
     severity: error
     recommended: true
     type: style
     then:
-        field: info.x-api-id
+        field: x-api-id
         function: truthy
 ...
-has-x-api-id:
+info-x-api-id:
     x-tags:
         - it
         - metadata
     message: "API must have an unique identifier in x-api-id in #/info/x-api-id."
     description: |-
         The `#/info/x-api-id` field can be used to associate an identifier to an API.
 This is useful to track an API even when its `#/info/title` changes.
-    given: $
+    given: "$.info"
     severity: error
     recommended: true
     type: style
     then:
-        field: info.x-api-id
+        field: x-api-id
         function: truthy